 The index is based on the distribution of citations received by a given researcher's publications.
 Jorge E. Hirsch developed the h-index as a process for quantifying the output of an individual researcher.
 Hirsch writes: “I propose the index h, defined as the number of papers with citation number ≤ h, as a useful index to calculate the scientific output of a researcher”.

 How to calculate your h-index?

-If you need assistance with increasing your research visibility, creating a researcher profile or understanding the impact of your research you may contact our Faculty Librarians or the Research Support Librarians.
+Contact our Research Support Librarians if you need assistance with increasing your research visibility, creating a researcher profile or understanding the impact of your research.